ARCTraining/hpc2-software/book/course/containers.md

   fortune | cowsay | lolcat
 ```

 This container starts with a Docker container (Ubuntu 16.04), and installs a few necessary packages.
-The it defines what happens when we run it: `fortune | cowsay | lolcat`.
+Then it defines what happens when we run it: `fortune | cowsay | lolcat`.

 ### Converting a Dockerfile to a Singularity recipe